Cypherlab777/CCNA-Lab/README.md

 This portfolio reflects my progression through the CCNA curriculum:

 - Labs 1-6 cover core switching and routing fundamentals
-- Lab 7-8 Introduce redundancy and dynamic routing
+- Lab 7-8 introduce redundancy and dynamic routing
-- Labs 9-10 combine These into enterprise-scale designs with troubleshooting scenarios.
+- Labs 9-10 combine these into enterprise-scale designs with troubleshooting scenarios.

 ---